If you want to send / receive email via your own domain name, it needs to be linked to an email management service.

 - Point the email management to either Microsoft or Gmail, so all incoming and outgoing email messages go via their mail servers.

 Microsoft or Google will provide you with some technical details for your domain name configuration.
-As long as your domain name is registered through Primary Image, just forward these technical details over to us and we can update your domain name’s settings free of charge.
+As long as your domain name is managed through Primary Image, just forward these technical details over to us and we can update your domain name’s settings.
+Any work on this is priced on our normal rates and would be a one-off task.

 It may take a few hours for Microsoft or Google to take over control of your email accounts, so sometimes it’s best to do this outside of normal business hours.